 - if you wish to have the offence(s) to which this infringement notice relates determined by a court, you must lodge a written notice with the General Manager to elect a court hearing.

-Forms for notice of election, application to withdraw or to enter into a payment arrangement are available below, on the Forms webpage or at the Civic Centre.
+Forms for notice of election or application to withdraw are available below, on the Forms webpage or at the Civic Centre.
+To apply for a payment arrangement, please contact Council on 6211 8200 or visit the Civic Centre in Kingston.

 If you have not lodged a notice of election for a court hearing and the infringement notice has not been withdrawn within 28 days, you will be taken to be convicted of the offence(s) set out in the infringement notice and the monetary penalty may be enforced under the Monetary Penalties Enforcement Act 2005.